sterrevangeest/web-app-from-scratch-18-19/README.md

 This application shows data from the [Rijksmuseum API](https://rijksmuseum.github.io/).
 This API contains i.a. detailed information about the collection, including images and colors found in these images.
 The application now shows the first 100 **paintings** that contains the color with hex-code: [#737C84](https://www.google.com/search?q=%23737C84&oq=%23737C84&aqs=chrome..69i57.4556j0j7&sourceid=chrome&ie=UTF-8);

+> "The Rijksmuseum OAI-PMH API provides access to more than 600,000 descriptions of objects (metadata) and digital images from the Rijksmuseum collection and this number is still growing."

 ![screenshot](screenshot.png)

 Check the live demo [here](https://sterrevangeest.github.io/web-app-from-scratch-18-19/week1/)!